foreti/fuzzylazer/README.md

 # fuzzylazer
-Troll-in-progress
+TWroll-in-progress

 # Objectives

 The main objective of fuzzylazer is execute in an arranged way fuzzing over all systems and protocols availables in the market:

+- Network protocols:
     - HTTP
     - HTTPS
     - SMTP
     - POP3
     - IMAP
-- CAN-BUS
-- LIN-BUS
     - WI-FI
     - Ethernet
     - Bluetooth
+    - ...
+- Car protocols:
+    - CAN-BUS
+    - LIN-BUS
+    - ...
+- Hardware:
     - JTAG
     - Analog and digital inputs and outputs
     - ...

 # Fuzzylazer no-limitations